 - KKH develops a single investigative method using high resolution ultrasound to diagnose biliary atresia in infants.
 The method, presented in a paper at the 42nd Annual Meeting of the Society for Paediatric Radiology, earns the Best Clinical Research Paper award – making Singapore the first Asian country to win this accolade.
 Early diagnosis of biliary atresia is essential for corrective surgery to be successful.

 - KKH becomes the first hospital in Asia to perform an endo anal pull-through for Hirschsprung’s disease.
 Traditionally, laparotomy surgery is performed around 1 month of age.
 Now, surgery can be done as early as in the first week of life.
 Hirschsprung’s disease is a congenital condition where a muscle in the colon fails to function normally, resulting in an accumulation of faeces.

 - KKH is the first hospital in Southeast Asia to use the Microwave Endometrial Ablation (MEA) procedure to treat heavy menstruation.
 MEA is suitable for patients who have completed their families, and where other medication has not helped.

 - In labour analgesia, KKH scores another first in Singapore by offering Patient Controlled Epidural Analgesia.

 - KKH is the first hospital in Singapore to offer the Tension Free Vaginal Tape operation.
 It is a treatment option for urinary incontinence.
-This makes Singapore the first country in Asia after Taiwan to do so.
+This makes Singapore the first country/region in Asia after Taiwan to do so.